eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	given mutable variable at the same time.
 	[IMPORTANT:::Define race conditions.][###TO-DO]
 	When race conditions/hazards occur, these modifying operations do not necessarily leave the mutable variable in a valid state.
 	Consequently, this makes it much more difficult to test the concurrent software for correct functionality.
 	To ensure that concurrent threads will leave the mutable variable in valid states, database users use transactions and locking to avoid invalid states.
 	Similarly, software developers programming with object-oriented
-	programming languages use mutual exclusion (or mutexes), semaphores, and monitors to control data access to shared mutable variable
-	\cite[\S5.1, pp. 139]{Tate2010}.
+		programming languages use mutual exclusion (or mutexes), semaphores, and monitors to control data access to shared mutable variable \cite[\S5.1, pp. 139]{Tate2010}.

 Functional programming languages allow software developers to avoid
-	problems associated with race conditions/hazards if they avoid using, or cannot use, mutable variables.
+	problems associated with race conditions/hazards if they avoid using, or cannot use, mutable variables
 	\cite[\S5.1, pp. 139]{Tate2010}